 Team building can also be a pragmatic pursuit, centering on the concrete question of whether your company is to be independent or join a larger, existing company.
 What is the context where your team will be built and where will your positive culture exist?

 So what are the benefits to using a wheel that works?
-Perhaps the biggest is the existing referral network at a national firm is much larger.
-“Approximately 90% of real estate biz tends to be transacted locally,” says Olshonsky, “but you will find jobs where having more reach is beneficial.
+Perhaps the biggest is that the existing referral network at a national firm is much larger.
+“Approximately 90 percent of real estate biz tends to be transacted locally,” says Olshonsky, “but you will find jobs where having more reach is beneficial.
 A national firm gives you that reach.”

 Reagan agrees.
 “It’s important to know and represent your entire network.
-In addition to continuous education, you should build an extensive network and relationships with subject matter experts so you are prepared to manage clients’ needs across all market segments and around the globe.
-It keeps you in the conversation as a trusted advisor.”
+In addition to continuous education, you should build an extensive network and relationships with subject matter experts so you’re prepared to manage clients’ needs across all market segments and around the globe.
+It keeps you in the conversation as a trusted adviser.”